 Learn how easy it is to create the embossing effect on fabrics with your embroidery machine.
-Follow these easy tips to create subtle designs on you next project.
-Plus, find great embroidery designs to use for embossing or other projects at Shopsewitall.com.
+Follow these easy tips to create subtle designs on your next project.

 Types of fabrics best for the embossing effect.

 - Choose fleece that is smooth and/or heavyweight

 - heavyweight velvets

 Embossed embroidery designs need the fluffy nap to create the ‘puffed’ look.
 Terry cloth with thick closely spaced loops are ideal.
 Fleece is good for the embossing effects as well.
 Faux fur can be embossed too.
 Choose low- to-medium pile fabric.
 High pile fur will interfere with the presser foot.
 Faux fur that is too long won’t puff up.

 To create the embossing effect you will need a topper, a layer of stabilizer.
 Using a stabilizer either temporary or permanent will keep the loops under the embroidery stitches.